sf-wdi-34/conplete-api/README.md

 Sometimes, you'll find steps that are missing or ambiguous and don't have hints.
 You have the skills and resources to figure out these steps yourselves, especially if you work together and share tips with all of your colleagues.

+Meta-goals:

+  * Practice finding and using documentation.
+  * Practice picking out key words from project descriptions.
+  * Explain pros and cons of using code generators.

-## The "Con-plete" API
+## The "Conplete" API

-The "con-plete" API aims to give a complete list of talks going on at different conferences.
+The "conplete" API aims to give a complete list of talks going on at different conferences.
 Conferences have many talks!
 This API helps track them.
 It processes requests as JSON request, with a permissive JSON API.

-This repo holds the completed app solution.
+The `conplete_solution` directory has a sample app.

 [Link to completed app on heroku.](https://con-pletionist.herokuapp.com)

 ### Set Up Conferences

-1. Generate a new rails project (called `con-plete`).
+1. Generate a new rails project (called `conplete`).
 Use a postgres database, skip Rails' built-in Minitest tests, and use the `--api` option to let Rails know your app should be set up as just a back-end API.

   <details>
     <summary>Stuck?
 Click to see the Terminal command to run.</summary>
-    In your Terminal, run `rails new con-plete  --database=postgresql -T --api`
+    In your Terminal, run `rails new conplete  --database=postgresql -T --api`
   </details>

   **Next up:** explore scaffolding